-The strategy necessary to efficiently address this explosive blend of extreme events and hydrogeological instability must address a balanced combination of mitigation and adaptation activity to increase resilience, defined as the ability to innovate, and be ready obtain the best results, these two activities must be implemented simultaneously.
+The strategy necessary to efficiently address this explosive blend of extreme events and hydrogeological instability must address a balanced combination of mitigation and adaptation activity to increase resilience, defined as the ability to innovate, and be ready to prevent and manage change.
+In order to obtain the best results, these two activities must be implemented simultaneously.
 Mitigation is necessary to stem the emission of climate-altering greenhouse gasses and prevent their potential increase; adaptation must prepare society and its infrastructure for climate change.
 In particular, adaptation entails the fundamental support of geo- or climate engineering to correctly manage geographical areas.